WebberZone/contextual-related-posts/readme.txt

 * Enhancements:
     * The plugin supports `WP_Query` directly if `crp_query` is set in the query arguments
     * Optimized media handler to reduce the number of queries
-    * Cache posts setting is changed to be true by default
+    * _Cache posts only_ setting is changed to be true by default
+    * _Cache HTML output_ will now cache the HTML output of the related posts list superseding the _Cache posts only_ setting

 * Bug fix:
     * `trim_char` function returned a blank string instead of the original string if length was 0